 Any vehicles not included in these regulations may be admitted provided a request is made to the event organisers.
 This request should be sent to firstname.lastname@example.org

-17.1 - Registration in the race is the responsibility of the competitor and should be handled with the event organiser, within the deadlines stipulated in the specific regulations for each race.
+17.1 - The participation in the event is reserved for invited riders.
+The registration, of the responsibility of the same, must be processed with the organizer of the event, within the deadlines stipulated in the respective regulations of each event.

-17.2 - Porsche Racing Challenge registration fee: FREE
+17.2 - Porsche Racing Challenge registration fee: FREE, by invitation addressed by the organization.

 18.1 - Prizes will be awarded at the end of the Porsche Racing Challenge.